 The Long version of the story....The Better Halves are an Austin-based husband-wife duo who specialize in making listeners smile.
-With roots in country, bluegrass, folk, jazz, and classical music, their funny, touching duets use clever lyrics and real boy-girl banter to uplift and entertain audiences, who respond with laughter and knowing nods.
-Their rousing instrumentals, including a piece they play 4 hands on 1 guitar, always bring down a shower of applause!
+With roots in country, bluegrass, folk, jazz, and classical music, their funny, touching duets use clever lyrics and real boy-girl banter (reminiscent of June Carter and Johnny Cash) to uplift and entertain audiences, who respond with laughter and knowing nods.
+Their rousing instrumentals, with influences from Chet Atkins to Bach, include a piece they play 4 hands on 1 guitar, which always brings down a shower of applause!

 Jimmy Joe Natoli attended both the Berklee College of Music and Guitar Institute of Technology.
 He began playing guitar at age 12, when a knee injury left him unable to play soccer, which had been his passion.
 Luckily his dad had an old Harmony guitar in their Long Island home, and a friend shared the riff from Led Zeppelin’s “Whole Lotta Love.”
 He was hooked and put a poster of Jimi Hendrix on the ceiling above his bed for waking inspiration.
 When he was 16, his uncle gave him a record of Los Indios Tabajaras, an amazing Brazilian guitar duo.
 His world was opened to a whole new realm of music, and he still thrives on exploring all genres and nationalities of music.
 He has toured and done studio work with bands that range from artsy alternative rock to country.
 His songwriting has received recognition from the Kerrville Newfolk Contest (Regional Ballad Tree Selected Performer 2006), the Songwriters Serenade (Finalist 2011 and 2012), and NPR’s Car Talk (who played his song, “Uncle Joe” in 2007.)